mwdemos/Data-Analysis-Portfolio/Video Game Wishlist/README.md

     WHERE started='yes'
     ORDER BY franchise;

-The following are a couple of practice queries, including updating the list to include games I recently purchased from the Steam Summer Sale and deleting The Outer Worlds from the list once I completed it.
+The following are a couple of practice queries, such as updating the list to include games I recently purchased from the Steam Summer Sale, and deleting The Outer Worlds from the list once I completed it.

     UPDATE games
     SET owned='yes', started='no'